Reigns (video game): Gameplay

 Screenshot showing the player accepting a suggestion by moving the card to the right.

 Reigns is a strategy video game.
 Players control a medieval king and must make decisions to make their tenure as monarch last as long as possible.
 Various advisers, represented by cards, approach the player with petitions and questions.
 The player chooses between two responses to the supplicant by moving their card to the left or right.
-For example, a player could accept a request by moving the card to a right, or reject it by moving it to the left.
+For example, a player could accept a request by moving the card to the right, or reject it by moving it to the left.

 Each decision has an effect on the power of one of the kingdom's four aspects: the army, the people, the church, and the king's wealth.
 These aspects are represented by meters that are filled and emptied based upon the player's decisions.
 For example, the player can provide assistance to a witch to fill the meter representing the people, at the cost of the church's power.

 If any of the four meters becomes completely filled or empty, the player's reign ends and they experience a game over.
 Afterwards, the player starts as a new king and begins another reign.
 Completing tasks in each reign allows the player to unlock new cards, and some of these cards have effects that last over time, such as a crusade that is continued across multiple reigns.
 To win the game, the player must find a way to break a curse created by the Devil, who visits the monarch over several centuries; if the player does not find a way to break the curse before the Devil stops his visits, the game resets.